Sury002/Fake-Store/README.md

-# Fake Store App
+# 🛍️ Fake Store App

-A ReactJS application that fetches product data from the Fake Store API and allows users to add products to the cart through a modal interface.
+A ReactJS application that fetches product data from the **Fake Store API** and allows users to add products to a cart through a modal interface.

+---

-## Features
+## 🚀 Features

-- Fetch and display products from the Fake Store API.
+- 🔄 Fetch and display products from the Fake Store API
-- Add products to the cart.
+- 🛒 Add products to the cart
-- Display cart items in a modal.
+- 🧾 View cart items inside a modal popup
-- Remove items from the cart.
+- ❌ Remove items from the cart
-- Responsive design.
+- 📱 Responsive design for desktop and mobile devices

+---

-## Technologies Used
+## 🛠️ Technologies Used

-- ReactJS
+- **ReactJS** – Frontend library for building UI
-- Tailwind CSS (via CDN)
+- **Tailwind CSS (via CDN)** – Utility-first CSS framework for styling
-- Axios for API calls
+- **Axios** – For making API requests

-## How to Run
-1. Clone the repository.
-2. Run `npm install` to install dependencies.
-3. Run `npm run dev` to start the development server.
+---